Common myths about LGBT people

 Myth: To be bisexual, you must like two genders equally.

 Fact: If you are bisexual you might realise that you fancy one gender more or that at different times in your life you tend to fancy only men or only women.
 You also might only have relationships with one gender but still feel attracted to the other.
-Everybody’s sexual orientation is different and that’s ok.
+Everybody’s sexual orientation is unique and that’s ok.

 Myth: All transgender people are gay.